Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Theoretical Background

-When the beam waist is much greater than the bi-photon position correlation width, i.e., $\sigma_{-} \ll \sigma_{+}^{-1} $.
-In this condition, from equations (\ref{E9}) and (\ref{E12}), one can see signal and idler exhibit position correlation and momentum anti-correlation.
-The effect of the various pump beam parameters on these correlations is discussed in detail in section~\ref{S5}. \\
+If the pump waist is much greater than the position correlation width, i.e., $\sigma_{-} \ll \sigma_{+}^{-1} $, then Eqs.~\eqref{E9} and \eqref{E12} indicate that the signal and idler photons will exhibit position correlation and momentum anti-correlation.
+The effect of the various pump beam parameters on these correlations is discussed in detail in Secs.~\ref {S5} and~\ref{S6}. \\